 To do this, the team had to remove one of the windows.
 They had to be very professional to minimize mistakes and injuries and prevent damaging the skyscraper.
-Gelitin ensured that they are following all legal processes.
+Gelitin ensured that they were following all legal processes.
 An attorney guided them on how to behave.

 The B-Thing book

-In the book, the individuals have all turned away from the camera but appear to be of college-age.
+In the book, the individuals have all turned away from the camera but appear to be of college age.
 The 55 pages publication shows photos of each person at a time standing on a tiny balcony.

 The B-Thing is considered by some a troubling and thought-provoking project.
 However, it is safe to say that it was wholly original and bold.
 Gelitin’s project pushed the boundaries of artistic expression, testing the limits of legality and risk.
 It remains a testament to their unwavering commitment to creating provocative and unconventional art in unexpected locations.